 Dealing with the loss of a loved one can be an extremely trying time.
 If the death of a family member was the result of another party’s wrongdoing or negligence, then the grieving process is only intensified.
-However, in situations such as this, the victim’s family may have the right to file a wrongful death lawsuit and receive financial compensation for the death of the loved one.
+In these types of situations, the victim’s family may have the right to file a wrongful death lawsuit and receive financial compensation for the death of the loved one.

 How Do Wrongful Deaths Occur?

-Wrongful death is defined as a situation when a person is killed because of the misconduct or negligence of another party.
-The victim’s family members and particularly the individuals who were dependent on the victim at the time of their death may be eligible to receive monetary damages.
+Wrongful death occurs when an individual is killed due to the misconduct or negligence of another party.
+The victim’s family, particularly dependents, may be eligible to collect monetary damages.

-Even though there are wrongful death statutes in place to compel manufacturing companies, trucking companies, doctors, and hospitals to act in a careful manner, wrongful deaths still occur in a number of situations, including:
+Even though there are wrongful death statutes in place to compel manufacturing companies, trucking companies, doctors and hospitals to act carefully, wrongful deaths still occur in a number of situations, including:

-- Vehicle accidents: An automobile company can be held responsible for defective products in their vehicles and trucking companies can be held responsible for truck accidents if an employee breaks set trucking regulations and a death occurs.
+- Vehicle accidents: An automobile company can be held responsible for defective products in their vehicles, and trucking companies can be held responsible for truck accidents if an employee breaks trucking regulations and a serious injury or death occurs.

 - Emergency room medical malpractice: This wrongful death lawsuit can stem from negligence by any member of the hospital staff in the emergency room, misdiagnosis of a health condition or premature discharging of a patient.